* Translated by AI

 In response, some netizens pointed out that she was being "unusual."
 This drew even more attention, especially since comedian Lee Su-ji had recently released satirical content on her YouTube channel about daycare teachers suffering from unreasonable demands from parents.

 One netizen remarked, "Don't do that.
-What good is it to write this for daycare teachers to see?
+What's the point of writing this just for daycare teachers to see?
 It's sad," pointing out the public criticism.
-However, Ayane responded with an answer that missed the point: "But do daycare centers really give out candy?
+However, Ayane responded with an answer that seemed out of context, saying, "But do daycare centers really give out candy?
 I didn't know that.
-I had no idea they gave out anything other than what's on the daycare menu."
+I had no idea that anything other than what's on the daycare menu was given to the child."

-In response to another netizen's harsh criticism, "You're talking about no-salt diets.
+In response to another netizen's harsh criticism, "You're talking about no salt.
 Don't send your child to daycare; raise her at home," Ayane pushed back.
-She asked, "The WHO recommends no-salt diets for children under 24 months.
-I'm not asking for my child alone to have a no-salt diet at daycare.
-Isn't it funny that we're trying to follow this as much as possible at home?"
+She asked, "Originally, the WHO recommends no salt for children under 24 months.
+We're not asking the daycare to make our child the only one with no salt.
+Isn't it strange that we're trying to follow this as much as possible at home?"

-Furthermore, Ayane stated, "I don't think all children should have no-salt diets, nor do I think salted diets are wrong.
+Furthermore, Ayane stated, "I don't think all children should have no salt, nor do I think eating with salt is wrong.
 But I believe every parent wants their child to grow up healthy.
-I don't understand why having a no-salt diet makes my child a target of ridicule.
+I don't understand why my child is being mocked for having no salt.
 It doesn't harm anyone.
-I'm the only one suffering."
+I'm the only one going through this."

-Additionally, Ayane reiterated, "I received comments like 'Don't send your child to daycare' and 'You're talking about no-salt diets.'
-I didn't come to daycare with any complaints; I simply didn't know if they gave out snacks or meals like cookies in addition to the regular daycare menu.
+Additionally, Ayane reiterated, "I received comments like 'Don't send your child to daycare' and 'You're talking about no salt.'
+I didn't come to daycare with any specific complaints.
+I just didn't know if they give out snacks or meals like cookies in addition to the regular daycare menu.
 That was what shocked me.
 From what I saw, it seems a temporary external teacher gave it to her, but I'm not blaming any teacher or anyone.
-The fact that Lu-hee ate candy itself was shocking."
+It's just the fact that Lu-hee ate candy that was shocking."

-She added, "Also, a no-salt diet is a mother's choice.
+She added, "Also, no salt is a mother's choice.
 I have never forced it on anyone or harmed anyone, so I have continued doing it."

 Ayane married Lee Ji-hoon, who is 14 years her senior, in 2021, and welcomed a daughter in July 2024.
 She is currently in her 10th week of pregnancy with her second child.